Ivana de Vivanco, Error Explanation, 2021

 Definitely my studio.

-Last but not least: what is your favourite Song?
+Last but not least: what is your favorite Song?

 I don’t have just one favorite song, but recently I have been listening to Los Jaivas a lot – after almost 10 years of not doing it! – and oh my god “Sube a Nacer Conmigo Hermano” is such a fabulous song.
 When I feel I’m lacking energy I play it and I immediately need to move my body.